Download Necessary Packages¶

 #change the header according to the submission guidelines

 - Do take a look at the submission format.

 - The submission file should contain a header.

 - Follow all submission guidelines strictly to avoid inconvenience.

 To download the generated csv in colab run the below command¶

-try: from google.colab import files files.download('submission.csv') except: print('only in colab')
+try: from google.colab import files files.download('submission.csv') except ImportError as e: print("Only for Collab")